isaacnmm/pestpolicy-hugo2XX/content/posts/merino-shoes-vs-allbirds/index.md

 Also Read:
 [Best Walking Shoes for Sweaty Feet](https://pestpolicy.com/best-[walking-shoes](https://pestpolicy.com/best-shoes-for-arthritic-hips/)-for-sweaty-feet/)
-## A Personal Testimony Of Merino Shoes Vs. �Allbirds
+## A Personal Testimony Of Merino Shoes Vs. Allbirds
 ### Merino Shoes
-Merino came to be in 2017 in San Diego Australia. �Their mission was to produce the most comfortable shoes on Earth using top-quality merino wool.
+Merino came to be in 2017 in San Diego Australia.
+Their mission was to produce the most comfortable shoes on Earth using top-quality merino wool.

 True to their word, Merino shoes are some of the most comfortable shoes on the planet.
 I recently bought a pair of **Merino Women's Lace-Ups**